kohnewlife1/voxqhuy.github.io/hiring.md

 	</div>
 	<div class="4u 12u$(small)">
 		<h3>Clean Code</h3>
 		<p>Now, this sounds out of place here, doesn't it?
-I, however, believe Clean Code principles belong a stand due to their values in a project.
+I, however, believe Clean Code principles belong a standing due to their values in a project.
 Developers often complain about wasting hours to understand some messy code by their partners.
 I have just practiced clean code recently and realized how significantly it could improve the development productivity.
 			<br/>
 			<i>"But if code isn't clean, it can bring a development organization to its knees"</i>
 			<br/>